divijghose/firedrake/Updating-forked-dependencies.md

     ```
 1. Create a pull request to the forked repository using this branch ([example](https://github.com/firedrakeproject/petsc/pull/15)).
 1. Check that the Firedrake test suite passes using this branch following [these instructions](https://github.com/firedrakeproject/firedrake/wiki/Running-the-Firedrake-test-suite-with-different-branches-for-subpackages).
 1. Merge the pull request, updating the forked repository.
-You should also close the associated Firedrake pull request opened to run the test suite (above).
+You should also close the associated Firedrake pull request opened to run the test suite (see above).